Students Timeline 2021 – 2022

 - Final accounts should be prepared and audited and bank account closed.

 - Remember, if you have not already done so, to pay the YE Wind Up fee to Young Enterprise Scotland.

 - Pay dividends to any shareholders.

 - Finalise the distribution of profits.

-- And if you are the winning company for Lothian – get ready for the national competition which is to be held on the ??
-June at the ??
-Edinburgh.
+- And if you are the winning company for Lothian – get ready for the national competition which is to be held in June with the venue TBC.

 And now that you have done all of that – Congratulations!
 You have now successfully finished the Young Enterprise Scotland Company Programme.